Clarify Excel error messages, VBA references

 how unhappy.
 The only solution, it seems to me, is to distribute the database without the reference to Excel and add that in once it becomes needed.
 If it can't be added, then tell the user to install excel.
 First, it should try to add Excel 2003, then Excel 2002, then Excel 2000, then it should move up from Excel 2003 to try to get whatever new fangled version that there is out there.
 If it still can't get anything at 100 or so, it could ask the user for help.
 Not sure how much help the user will be.

-#7 Updated by Michael Lee about 13 years ago
+#7 Updated by Michael Lee over 13 years ago

 Need to be careful how stuff is linked to excel functions, as even a reference to a function that needs excel needs to compile and can't, so it's better to load excel earlier than later, but if it's not loaded, functions could still be affected.
 Best to use "eval()" to link to excel, as this doesn't affect compilation errors.

-#8 Updated by Michael Lee about 13 years ago
+#8 Updated by Michael Lee over 13 years ago

 OK, better yet, don't reference excel explicitly like Excel.Something, instead just use "As Object"

 This is slower, but better than causing compiling errors.
 Plus, this functionality is not used that often, and takes a bit of time to complete.
 I don't think we would notice the lesser speed.